Complex plane: Argand diagram

+The lengths of straight lines and curves in the complex plane represent real numbers: the physical length of the line or curve divided by the physical length of the radius of the unit circle.
+Similarly, angles between any two rays emanating from any point in the complex plane represent real numbers: the radian measure of the physical angle (i.e. the number of radians in the angle).
+In particular, the argument (phase) of a complex number is a real number, not a physical angle.

 Stereographic projections

 It can be useful to think of the complex plane as if it occupied the surface of a sphere.
 Given a sphere of unit radius, place its center at the origin of the complex plane, oriented so that the equator on the sphere coincides with the unit circle in the plane, and the north pole is "above" the plane.

 We can establish a one-to-one correspondence between the points on the surface of the sphere minus the north pole and the points in the complex plane as follows.
 Given a point in the plane, draw a straight line connecting it with the north pole on the sphere.
 That line will intersect the surface of the sphere in exactly one other point.
 The point z = 0 will be projected onto the south pole of the sphere.
 Since the interior of the unit circle lies inside the sphere, that entire region (|z| < 1) will be mapped onto the southern hemisphere.
 The unit circle itself (|z| = 1) will be mapped onto the equator, and the exterior of the unit circle (|z| > 1) will be mapped onto the northern hemisphere, minus the north pole.
 Clearly this procedure is reversible – given any point on the surface of the sphere that is not the north pole, we can draw a straight line connecting that point to the north pole and intersecting the flat plane in exactly one point.